Computing with placement (MSc)

-Designed for graduates who want to move into computing from another discipline, this one-year programme attracts students from diverse career and subject areas who wish to be introduced to the skills required for a technical computing role.
-The MSc Computing programme supports the technical abilities needed to develop effective software and systems.
-The world’s dependency on complex IT means that the skills you will learn on this course are highly valuable.
+Designed for graduates who want to move into computing from another discipline, this one-year programme attracts students from diverse career and subject areas who wish to be introduced to the skills required for a career in Software Development.
+The MSc Computing programme provides students with an appropriate balance of the software engineering skills and technical abilities needed to develop effective software and systems.

-- The facility to tailor the course to your interests by the selection of advanced option modules.
+- The facility to tailor the course to your interests by the selection of an advanced option module

-Through this programme you will get a first hand understanding of what computational systems can achieve and the vital problem solving role of software.
+Through this programme you will get a first-hand understanding of the vital problem solving role of software, the interdisciplinary opportunities available and what computational systems can achieve.
 You will learn, practice and demonstrate the professional skills required by all software engineers, individually or as a part of a team, when developing a software solution.